Maxkie1/GestureDetection_ML_ITA/SETUP.md

 # GestureDetection_ML_ITA

 This project uses a neural network to recognize gestures from hands in a live video feed.
 The recognized gestures are displayed as emojis in the video feed.
+The detailed documentation can be found in [README.pdf](README.pdf).

 ## Usage